simplexspatial/simplexspatial/README.md

 Remind that the server is base in [AKKA](https://akka.io/), so you can set any parameters related to AKKA as well.

+### Akka cluster configuration
-In relation to the AKKA cluster and in this stage of the project, it is important to configure the way that the cluster is going to work.
-This is the default configuration in the `application.conf`:
+In relation to the AKKA cluster configuration, it is important to configure the way that the cluster is going to work.

+In this stage of the project, and only for testing, the default configuration is using Postgres to store the journal and snapshots.
+So this is the default configuration:
 ```
 akka {

-  // FIXME: Temporal for POC
+  log-dead-letters = 100
+  log-dead-letters-during-shutdown = on
+  loglevel = "ERROR"

+  extensions = [akka.persistence.Persistence]

   persistence {
+    journal {
+      plugin = "jdbc-journal"
+      auto-start-journals = ["jdbc-journal"]
+    }
+    snapshot-store {
+      plugin = "jdbc-snapshot-store"
-    journal.plugin = "akka.persistence.journal.inmem"
+      auto-start-snapshot-stores = ["jdbc-snapshot-store"]
-    //    snapshot-store.plugin = "disable-snapshot-store"
+    }
   }

   cluster {